SyneRBI/SIRF-SuperBuild/INSTALL.md

 * Forward port 9002 to VM (in Oracle VM VirtualBox Manager: go to Settings->Network, Advanced, click on Port Forwarding, add new forwarding rule by clicking on +, set Host Port and Guest Port to 9002).

-* Open a new Linux terminal on VM and type 'gadgetron' there.
+* Open a new terminal on the VM and type 'gadgetron' there.

+* Keep the VM running and run Python or Matlab on your normal computer.

 This will enable you to run SIRF MR demos on your computer.